USDA-ARS-GBRU/StandardizedHeterozygosityEvaluation/README.md

 # Step 3 - count the number of SNPS by counting the number of lines in the .snps file
 wc -l ${out}_nonrepeat.snps
 ```
+Each SNP is on a single line in the .snps file.
+Subtract the 5 header lines to count the number of SNPs.
+Divide the number of SNPs by the genome size and multiply by 100 to get the percent heterozygosity.
+For example, if there are 4088858 lines in the .snps file and the chile pepper genome is 3.5 Gb then (4,088,853 SNPs / 3,500,000,000 bp) x 100 = **0.1168% heterozygosity.**